chrismurrph/default-db-format/README.md

 ###### [default-db-format 0.0.1] @clojars.org

 One way of working with Om Next is to have initial state that is not normalized, and let Om Next do the normalization for you.
-This library checks that the normalization - into what is called 'default db format' - did in fact succeed.
+This program checks that the normalization - into 'default db format' - succeeded.
 Any issues and a heads-up display (HUD) will pop up.

 You need to put some code into your root component's render method: